 Of the four main categories of antique Persian rugs, city rugs are the most refined.
-These graceful antique rugs were woven in the workshops of master rug designers, such as the renowned Hadji Jallili (Haji Jalili) of the city of Tabriz.
-The exquisite floral and botanical designs of these antique carpets were rendered with impeccable clarity, due to their fine weave, closely cut pile and the exceptional attention to detail in the elite workshops in which they were produced.
-Each of the major city styles- Tabriz (notably from the Hadji Jallili (Haji Jalili) workshop), Laver Kirman (notably from Tausenchian, Khasati and Delmaghani), Kashan (notably from Mohtasham and Dabir workshops and the lambswool “Manchester” style), Amritsar, and Meshed (also spelled Mashhad) (notably from the Amoghli and Saber workshops)- has unique design elements and its own individual “weave” (inner structure of the rug.)
+These graceful antique rugs were woven in the workshops of master rug designers.
+The exquisite curvilinear and botanical designs of these antique carpets were rendered with impeccable clarity, due to their fine weave, closely cut pile and the exceptional attention to detail.
+Each of the major city styles has unique design elements and its own individual “weave” (inner structure of the rug) including: Tabriz (notably from the Hadji Jallili (Haji Jalili) workshop), Laver Kirman (notably from Tausenchian, Khasati and Delmaghani workshops), Kashan (notably early carpets known as Mohtashams as well as the lamb’s wool “Manchester” style and from the Dabir workshops), and Meshed (or Mashhad) notably from the Omoghli and Saber workshops.
+In India, Persian artisans were imported to weave in the workshops of the cities of Agra and Amritsar.

-While each city in which these treasured carpets were produced possesses its own distinct pattern, language and colors, one aspect of design is common to all city antique rugs: symmetry.
-Unlike rugs produced in town, village and tribal settings, a master rug weaver who designed every knot of a rug oversaw the famous workshops of 19th-century Persian rug weaving cities.
-Known as “cartoons,” these knot-by-knot designs were then followed exactly by the weavers.
-This method of carpet production enabled the creation of masterworks of elegance and symmetry, also known as “The Art of Absolute Symmetry.”
-This design feature, common to all city rug types, is meant to represent the perfect order of the universe.
+While each city in which these treasured carpets were produced possesses its own distinct pattern language and colors, one aspect of design is common to all antique city rugs: the use of symmetry.
+Unlike rugs produced in town, village and tribal settings, in creating a floral rug a master rug designer would first create a “cartoon”, a knot-by-knot plan that were to be followed exactly by the artisans who wove at the loom.

-The city of Kirman (also spelled Kerman) produced the treasured Laver (Ravar) Kirman rugs.
-Both share designs marked by exquisitely rendered, small-scale, intricate patterns and a color palette of gold and yellows contrasted by small areas of deep indigo hues as well as a range of soft pinks, blues, and greens.
-Notably, the weavers of Kirman had access to one of the rarest and prized dyes, cochineal dye, which yielded the rich Renaissance blue-reds found in these stunning antique rugs.
-These elite, “best-of-the-best” rugs took years to weave, making them especially prized by collectors and interior designers alike.
+The city of Kirman (also spelled Kerman) was a major producer of floral rugs in the 19th century, with Laver (Ravar) Kirman rugs particularly renowned.
+Laver Kirman designs were marked by exquisitely rendered, small-scale, intricate patterns and a color palette of gold and yellows contrasted by small areas of deep indigo hues as well as a range of soft pinks, rose reds, blues, and greens.
+You will also find one of the rarest and most prized dyes, cochineal, which yielded the rich Renaissance blue-reds found in these stunning antique rugs.
+Notably, this district produced rugs in all sizes up to palace sizes that took many years to weave.
+The “best-of-the-best” Laver Kirman rugs are especially sought out by collectors and interior designers alike.
 To see more of these extraordinary antique Laver Kirman rugs in the gallery, click here.

-Amritsar carpets, while firmly in the city tradition, were woven in the town of Amritsar near the famous Indian city of Agra, home to the Taj Mahal.
+In India two weavers centers created carpets that were firmly in the Persian tradition, often made by imported Persian weavers.
+These are Amritsar and Agra, the home of the Taj Mahal.
 Weaving in Amritsar was heavily influenced by Persian weaving, dating back to the 16th century.
 Master craftsmen in Amritsar were experts in creating the vegetable dyes which give Amritsar antique rugs their unique ethereal palette of golds, gentle rusts, pinks, mid-tone blues, and a compelling unique lavender hue.
 The designs of these rugs are marked by a distinct whimsy and often feature small animal motifs within elegant spiraling vines.
 To browse a selection of exquisite antique Amritsar and Agra carpets in the gallery, click here.

-Antique Dorasht carpets are considered to be among the most refined of the antique Persian Court rugs woven during the 19th century.
-They are exceptionally finely woven, on a par with antique Kashan carpets.
-Their intricate floral designs most often include distinctive rose and ruby red tones in their color palette.
-Dorasht carpets possess a cotton foundation and a relatively stiff handle.
+In the legacy of the East Persian Court tradition that influenced weaving throughout the Khorossan district, 19th century Dorasht carpets are known for their refined weaves and deeply creative botanical inspired patterns.
+Prior to the last quarter of the 19th century, their intricate overall herati and floral designs most often used distinctive rose and ruby red tones in their color palette.
+Later pieces sometimes offer rust and persimmon tones.
+While much of Dorasht production created supple, finely woven, allover patterns, the best pieces offer astonishing floral themed artistry.
 One of the least produced antique City carpet styles, Dorasht carpets are encountered only occasionally, most typically in area size dimensions.
 To view a selection of antique Dorasht rugs in the gallery, click here.